So, you’ve made the decision to set up a business. How will it be structured?

 - Business ceases with the death of the owner.

 This all depends on how you see your business developing, who will be involved, and who your clients will be.
 The choice is not as straightforward as it may seem.
 And remember, just because you think it might be better to operate as a sole trader does not necessarily mean you are setting your sights too low.

 For example, if you are planning on setting up as a micro-business in your home with few if any creditors and you’re unlikely to incur many third-party costs, you might be better off setting up as a sole trader as the cost of setting up as a limited company may not be worth it.

 However, if you are looking for extra capital to give your business the shot in the arm it needs to get to the next level, or it is likely you will need to borrow significantly to get your business up and to run, you should be seriously considering setting up as a limited company.

 The choice is yours, but be sure you consider all the relevant factors before taking the plunge.
 Remember that you can set up as a sole trader and change to a limited company at a later date.
 See the CRO company registration section to help you decide, and be sure to consult with a tax adviser.

 Don’t forget about tax

 You’ll need to register your business for tax.
-There are different forms to fill out depending on the structure of your business, however, the Revenue Online Service caters for every business’s need.
-For more information, see the Revenue Commissioner’s article on registering for tax and the ThinkBusiness.i.e., Guide to Businesses’ Tax Obligations.
+There are different forms to fill out depending on the structure of your business, however, the Revenue Online Service caters to every business’s need.
+For more information, see the Revenue Commissioner’s article on registering for tax and the ThinkBusiness guide to businesses’ tax obligations.